jaskfla/lai.nz/src/hireme.md

 Your work and your process are design-led, informed by your ethical values.

-Your consensus are borne by your alignment, not the other way.
+Your consensus are borne by your alignment, not vice versa.

 Your team feel ownership over their work.
 They are afforded the agency to _do the thing_ and _do the thing well_.